dualguard/2025-11-alignerz/README.md

 ### Q: Are there any limitations on values set by admins (or other roles) in the codebase, including restrictions on array lengths?
 Admin is fully trusted

-### Q: Are there any limitations on values set by admins (or other roles) in protocols you integrate with, including restrictions on array lengths?
 `bidFee` and `updateBidFee` can have a maximum of 1 USDC/USDT

 `mergeFeeRate` and `splitFeeRate` can be set to 2% at most

+### Q: Are there any limitations on values set by admins (or other roles) in protocols you integrate with, including restrictions on array lengths?
+No.

 ### Q: Is the codebase expected to comply with any specific EIPs?
 No